serverlesspub/serverless-chatbots-workshop/exercises/exercise-08.md

-# Simple, built-in FB NLP integration
+# Make it more human-like: add typing

 ...